Bioconductor/bioconductor-helm/README.md

 2. Helm install chart with example configuration file

-Note: This configuration notably has RStudio running with no authentication, and no persistence; it is therefore only recommended for transient local installations and development
+Note: This configuration notably has RStudio running with no authentication, and no persistence; it is therefore only recommended for transient local installations and development.

 ```bash
 helm install mybioc bioconductor-helm/bioconductor -f bioconductor-helm/examples/minikube-vals.yaml